 Do you have a fitness identity?
 More than one?
 Has it changed your life in some way?

 Since, for some mysterious reason, people prefer to comment on Facebook, I’m migrating an interesting debate about fitness identity from there to here.
-Despite my bossy headline, my aim isn’t to make a prescription for all, but to explore different strategies we can try.
+My aim isn’t to make a prescription for all, but to explore different strategies we can try.
 Incidentally, the people who turned out to have the strongest opinions are all people I climb or dance with…

 DP: Don’t let yourself be cornered by an unrealistically straight and narrow “identity”.
 It isn’t what you do as much as how do you approach it, what you reap, what you put on the line.
 I got natural stamina, I can’t stand competing with others, I love beauty and I am a sucker for discovery – can you make a narrow fitness identity out of that?
 Road bikes to mountaineering to o-running to ski backpacking to geocaching to ultrarunning to tango – the shifts are driven by health and friendships and locations and pure chance – the identity is still my insufferable self.
 Tango may be a deeper rabbit hole than most, but … never say “para siempre”, mi tanguera loca :)

 DP: “No tiene pretensión …” and then the closing words, “muy fácil es llegar al corazón”

 Me: I like your take DP.
 I am essentially un-corralable, and have never said forever about anything, but I like the idea of choosing one particular rabbit hole and going deep.
 We’ll see what happens.
 By the way, what does the song mean?

 DP: Aha, so it’s hard to slap onto yourself a label of “any” identity “now and alone”, a lot easier in the network of a group and in the flow of time.
 Memories and friends, culture and history pull you in.
 But most people contemplating “new life of exercise” are alone and rootless, if not, worse yet, saddled with memories of disappointments.